 Complex System Modeling, Control, and Optimization (CSMCO) Laboratory

-The complex System Modeling, Control, and Optimization Laboratory develops advanced modeling and optimization techniques for process monitoring and control, system diagnostics and prognostics, performance optimization in various applications such as healthcare, biomedicine, and biopharmaceutical manufacturing.
+The Complex System Modeling, Control, and Optimization Laboratory develops advanced modeling and optimization techniques for process monitoring and control, system diagnostics and prognostics and performance optimization in various applications such as healthcare, biomedicine, and biopharmaceutical manufacturing.

 The Ergonomics Laboratory allows students and faculty to investigate human interactions with tools, equipment, and decision-making.
 Equipment includes an expansive array of anthropometry, biomechanics, and work physiology apparatus, as well as capabilities in the use of virtual reality and teleoperation to enhance performance design.